OData/v3ProtocolDocument/OData.markdown

 									)

-The selectClause MUST be interpretted relative to the EntityType or ComplexType of the resources identified by the resource path section of the URI, for example:
+The selectClause MUST be interpreted relative to the EntityType or ComplexType of the resources identified by the resource path section of the URI, for example:

 	http://services.odata.org/OData/OData.svc/Products?$select=Rating,ReleaseDate

 In this URI the "Rating,ReleaseDate" selectClause MUST be interpreted relative to the Product EntityType which is the EntityType of the resources identified by this http://services.odata.org/OData/OData.svc/Products URI.

-Each selectItem in the selectClause, indicates that the response MUST include the Properties, Open Properties, Related Properties, Actions and Functions identified by that selectClause.
+Each selectItem in the selectClause indicates that the response MUST include the Properties, Open Properties, Related Properties, Actions and Functions identified by that selectClause.

-The simpliest selectItem requests a single Property defined on the EntityType of the resources identified by the resource path section of the URI, for example this URI asks the server to return just the Rating and ReleaseDate for the matching Products:
+The simplest selectItem requests a single Property defined on the EntityType of the resources identified by the resource path section of the URI, for example this URI asks the server to return just the Rating and ReleaseDate for the matching Products:

 	http://services.odata.org/OData/OData.svc/Products?$select=Rating,ReleaseDate